-It was the American prisoners who sarcastically nicknames the prison the “Hanoi Hilton,” in honour of the horrible conditions they faced in there.
+It was the American prisoners who sarcastically nicknames the prison the “Hanoi Hilton,” in honor of the horrible conditions they faced there.
 The focus was mainly on the french brutality towards the Vietnamese.

 Hoa Lo Prison is definitely worth taking some time to visit Hoa Lo Prison to learn about some of the country’s history.

 And that’s it for now!
 I’d love to know if this guide on visiting Hoa Lo Prison in Hanoi has helped you.
 Let me know if you have any questions and let me know if there are any more places to visit in Vietnam.